J. Roddy Walston and the Business: Destroyers of the Soft Life (2017)

 "The Wanting" single was released in July 2017 in advance of the band's new album, Destroyers of the Soft Life, due September 29, 2017.
 The band released another track from the album, called "You Know Me Better," in August 2017.
 The band played acoustic versions of two additional tracks from the album--"Numbers Don't Lie" and "Heart is Free"—at Electric Lady Studios in New York City on August 21, 2017.

 Dissolution

 In late 2019, the band announced that performances in Richmond, Virginia and Baltimore would be their final performances.
 Walston wrote, "There are no plans to make another album or tour at any point in 2020 or the foreseeable future.
 After 14 years, four albums and 889 shows of being creatively betrothed solely to each other, now feels like the time to explore other possibilities - so we’re stepping away.
 There will be plenty of time to talk about the last decade and a half and what comes next - and rest assured that we’ll all still be out there, and maybe even together at times."

+In 2025, Walston proceeded to begin touring with a new backing band, the Automatic Band.